Giving new life to an iconic Sydney skyscraper

 Works include a new high performance, full height glass façade that retains the distinctive gold glass tartan-like design, while maximising daylight and views for new building occupants.
 There will also be new front-of-house areas including concierge facilities, intuitive wayfinding and high-quality food and beverage retail.

 Part of the upgrade includes creating direct access between 33 Alfred Street and the newly developed Quay Quarter Sydney precinct.
-Quay Quarter Sydney, which was developed by AMP Capital, is an exciting new precinct in the heart of Circular Quay that spans two city blocks and offers the world-class Quay Quarter Tower, high-end residential and vibrant retail lanes where tenants and locals can meet, shop and socialise.
+Quay Quarter Sydney is an exciting precinct in the heart of Circular Quay that spans two city blocks and offers the world-class Quay Quarter Tower, high-end residential and vibrant retail lanes where tenants and locals can meet, shop, and socialise.

 The renewal of 33 Alfred Street will be the most comprehensive upgrade of the building since its completion in 1962, more than 60 years ago.